Teaching like a Fool: Shakespearean Wisdom in the Classroom

 By Natalie Davey

-- Get off the stage
+- Get off the stage.

-- Leave quietly
+- Leave quietly.

-- Leave them with more questions than answers
+- Leave them with more questions than answers.

 Get off the stage

-For example, I have started using educational tools like Google classroom announcements to send prompts for critical reflection that extend beyond the physical space of the classroom.
-How that message is received, or when it is opened, is beyond my control, thereby placing the onus on the student to take charge of her own learning.
-What I am modelling for the students, as was modelled for me by the fool’s mysterious exit, is that the educational action happening in the wings, is as important to the overall story as the lines being spoken on stage.
+For example, I have started using educational tools like Google Classroom announcements to send prompts for critical reflection that extend beyond the physical space of the classroom.
+How that message is received, or when it is opened, is beyond my control, thereby placing the onus on the students to take charge of their own learning.
+What I am modelling for the students, as was modelled for me by the fool’s mysterious exit, is that the educational action happening in the wings is just as important to the overall story as the lines being spoken on stage.

-Therefore, in a pedagogical sense, leaving quietly like Lear’s fool means embracing the fact that the show will go on whether I’m on or off stage.
-Lives will be lived, texts read (and sent/received!), and my teacherly impact on the lifelong learning of my students may never present itself in the form of some beautifully crafted soliloquy.
-What I do know is that my own educative journey will be dominated by a reflective desire to learn with and from my students, and the world that we share.
+Therefore, in a pedagogical sense, leaving quietly like Lear’s fool means embracing the fact that the show will go on, whether I’m on or off stage.
+Lives will be lived, texts read (and sent/received!), and my teacherly impact on my students may never present itself in the form of some beautifully crafted soliloquy.
+But what I do know is that my own educative journey will be dominated by a desire to learn with and from my students, and the world that we share.

+Instead, I encourage them to use details from the text to support larger thematic questions that they have.
+The text then becomes important and relevant when students recognize tangible links between the words they are reading and their “real life.”
 My hope is that such a practice provides them with transferable skills that they can call upon when asking and answering critical questions beyond the safety of our classroom.

 I also believe that my own journey as an educator remains energized thanks, in part, to the fool’s pedagogical mentorship.
 I admit to imagining him watching from the wings and, as I call upon his words of wisdom time and time again, I hope that he’s taking a bow.